langlk/anagrams/README.md

 * Method returns true if word is equal to a word in words file + "ed".
   * Example Input: "stressed"
   * Example Output: true
+* Method returns true if word is equal to a word in words file + "est".
+  * Example Input: "tallest"
+  * Example Output: true

 ## Support and contact details

 _Please contact [kels.langlois@gmail.com](mailto:kels.langlois@gmail.com) with questions, comments, or issues._